Circular polarization of gravitational waves from magnetorotational supernovae: Introduction

 Observational evidence also points to an intriguing subclass of energetic explosions, the so-called hypernovae, with kinetic energies reaching $\sim$10$^{52}$ erg \citep{Nomoto06,taddia18}.
 These events are often accompanied by broad-lined Type Ic supernovae and long gamma-ray bursts, suggesting that rapid rotation and strong magnetic fields at the stellar core play a central role.
-For the inner workings, the magnetorotational mechanism is one of the most promising ones, which relies on the extraction of rotational energy of the PNS via the magnetic fields, which often results in the formation of magnetohydrodynamic (MHD) jets.
-In the context of rapidly rotating collapse, theoretical studies have long predicted distinct GW signatures: a strong bounce signal, the development of the low-$T/|W|$ instability producing quasi-periodic waveforms, and potentially detectable circular polarization that encodes information on rotation and non-axisymmetric instabilities including SASI \citep{Rampp98,Ott05,Dimmelmeier08,Takiwaki18,Shibagaki20,Shibagaki21,Kuroda25,sophia25}.
-Recently, increasingly realistic simulations have begun to approach the hypernova regime, including the three-dimensional (3D) special-relativistic MHD models of \citet{Obergaulinger20,Obergaulinger22}, which achieve explosion energies approaching $10^{52}$ erg, and the two-dimensional full-GR models of \citet{KurodaT24}.
+For the inner workings, the magnetorotational mechanism is one of the most promising mechanisms.
+It relies on the extraction of rotational energy of the PNS via the magnetic fields, which often results in the formation of magnetohydrodynamic (MHD) jets.
+In the context of rapidly rotating collapse, theoretical studies have long predicted distinct GW signatures: a strong bounce signal, the development of the low-$T/|W|$ instability producing quasi-periodic waveforms, and potentially detectable circular polarization that encodes information on rotation and nonaxisymmetric instabilities including SASI \citep{Rampp98,Ott05,Dimmelmeier08,Takiwaki18,Shibagaki20,Shibagaki21,Kuroda25,sophia26}.
+Recently, increasingly realistic simulations have begun to approach the hypernova regime, including the three-dimensional (3D) special relativistic MHD models of \citet{Obergaulinger20,Obergaulinger22}, which achieve explosion energies approaching $10^{52}$ erg, and the 2D fully general-relativistic (GR) models of \citet{KurodaT24}.

-Despite these advances, the GW emission from MHD-driven jet explosions---in particular its circular polarization properties---has not been comprehensively explored.
+Despite these advances, the GW emission from MHD-driven jet explosions, in particular, its circular polarization properties, has not been comprehensively explored.
 The treatment of magnetic fields in this context has remained limited.
-The studies by \citet{Hayama18} and \citet{Shibagaki21} explored the detectability and properties of circular polarization using purely hydrodynamic models, neglecting magnetic effects. \citet{Bugli23} and \citet{Shibagaki24} performed MHD simulations of magnetorotational core collapse but did not investigate GW polarization.
+The studies by \citet{Hayama18} and \citet{Shibagaki21} explored the detectability and properties of circular polarization using purely hydrodynamic models and neglected magnetic effects. \citet{Bugli23} and \citet{Shibagaki24} performed MHD simulations of magnetorotational core collapse, but did not investigate GW polarization.
 In particular, \citet{Bugli23} found the low-$T/|W|$-type GW signals only in hydrodynamic models, as angular momentum transport by magnetic stresses significantly suppressed the rotation of the PNS in their MHD cases.